SriAgi2004/WebDevelopment_Task2/README.md

 - Add timestamp: shows date and time for each task
 - Shows Completed and Pending task counts
 - Clean and responsive layout with a background image
-- Instantly updates UI — no page reloads
+- Instantly updates UI — no page reloads required
 - Mobile-friendly interface